wgalbraith/280/docs_student/exponential-exercises.md

 Carbon-14 has a half-life of 5730 years.

 a.
-Assume we have an initial amount of 113 grams of Carbon-14.
-Use the shortcut shown above problem 9 to find the value of $k$ to 6 decimal places and write a model in the form
+Use the shortcut shown above problem 9 to find the value of $k$ and write a model in the form

    $A(t) = A_0e^{kt}$

+   For any decimal approximations in your calculations use at least 6 decimal places.

 b.
+Assume we have an initial amount of 113 grams of Carbon-14.
+Write the revised model.

+c.
 How much Carbon-14 will remain in 8000 years?
 Use your model to the amount to 2 decimal places.

 ---